Core Idea

 Relevance to insight… biophysical basis for humanity’s apparent escape from the Malthusian trap, showing that reliance on fossil-fuel-dependent soil management is unsustainable as it undermines key ecological foundations of continued population growth.

-TL;DR… expansion and intensification of agricultural land use since 1700, emphasising that calorie production per capita has never been higher, but at enormous environmental cost.
-Malnutrition, obesity, and persistent food insecurity coexist due to distribution failures and ecological overshoot, despite technological advances.
+TL;DR: Documents the expansion and intensification of agricultural land use since 1700, showing that calorie production per person has risen substantially but at significant ecological cost, with persistent food insecurity coexisting alongside global surpluses due to distribution failures.